shuvabiswas12/Employee_api/README.md

   python main.py
 ```

-Accessing the API from Browser
+## Accessing the API from Browser
 Goto browser and type

 ```bash
   localhost:8000/docs
 ```
 and hit enter.
 You can see all endpoint.

+## Environment Variables

+To run this project, you will need to add the following environment variables to your .env file

+`DB_URL`

+For Example:
+DB_URL="Your mongoDb url"